-- Ports of Louisiana Investor tax credit for the total capital costs of a qualifying project - LED will issue a credit for a qualifying project if the commissioner of administration, after approval of the Joint Legislative Committee on the Budget, and the state bond commission certifies to LED that there will be sufficient revenue received by the state from the project to offset the effect to the state of the tax credits. - After certification from the commission, LED may grant a tax credit equal to the total capital costs of a qualifying project to be taken at five percent per tax year; however, the total amount of credits granted on a qualifying project cannot exceed the total cost of the project. - Investors earn the credit at the time expenditures are made, but no credits can be applied against a tax liability until the project is approved by and LED certifies cost expenditures.
-LED will certify capital cost expenditures no less than twice during the duration of the qualifying project unless the investing company agrees, in writing, to reimburse the LED for the costs of any additional certifications. - Prior to issuance of any tax credit, a cooperative endeavor agreement shall be fully executed between the investing company or entity proposing the qualifying project and the public port in whose geographic jurisdiction the proposed qualifying project is to be located indicating cooperation and support among all of the parties.
+- 1. Ports of Louisiana Investor tax credit for the total capital costs of a qualifying project - LED will issue a credit for a qualifying project if the commissioner of administration, after approval of the Joint Legislative Committee on the Budget, and the state bond commission certifies to LED securing the project will result in a significant positive economic benefit to the state. - After certification from the commission, LED may grant a tax credit equal to the total capital costs of a qualifying project to be taken at five percent per tax year or shall grant such other amount of tax credit to be taken at such other percentage which is warranted by the significant positive economic benefit determined by the commissioner, but no tax credit granted for a qualifying project shall exceed two million five hundred thousand dollars per tax year; however, the total amount of credits granted on a qualifying project cannot exceed the total cost of the project.
+In addition, the Investor Tax Credits granted by the department to any recipient pursuant to this Section shall be limited to an amount which shall not result in a reduction of tax liability by all recipients of such credits to exceed six million two hundred fifty thousand dollars in any fiscal year. - Investors earn the credit at the time expenditures are made, but no credits can be applied against a tax liability until July 1, 2014 and not until the project is approved by and LED certifies cost expenditures.
+LED will certify capital cost expenditures no less than twice during the duration of the qualifying project unless the investing company agrees, in writing, to reimburse the LED for the costs of any additional certifications.